4 Things You Need to Know About Project Catalyst Funding

 In three simple, yet bold words: funding, future and voice.
 We’ll explain:

-• Voice – Coinciding with the previous statement, what makes Cardano stand out amongst other blockchains is its community-centric approach.
-If you hold ADA (i.e., Cardano’s native coin), you have the power to vote on the projects that should/shouldn’t receive funding.
-It’s important to note here that a minimum amount of 500 ADA is required to be able to vote.
+- Voice – Coinciding with the previous statement, what makes Cardano stand out amongst other blockchains is its community-centric approach.
+If you hold ADA (Cardano’s native coin), you have the power to vote on the projects that should/shouldn’t receive funding.
+Any ada holder with a minimum of ₳25 can vote on a proposal by downloading the voting app from here.
 Active voters can also receive monetary rewards for their participation, but more on that in the voting and incentives sections.

 3. Who Can Participate?